jmschnei/Datadukt/README.md

 * Allow the duplication of Controllers or allow the controllers to manage more than one call simultaneously.
 * Implement the storage of annotation/enrichment results in case they have to be persisted in the LKG (that could be implemented in the commons.NifManagement instead of here).
 * Include validation of JSON definition of components: Task, Controller, Template and WorkflowExecution

+# Run the Workflow Manager

+RabbitMQ Docker container has to be started with the following command

+docker run -d --hostname localhost --name some-rabbit -p 5672:5672 rabbitmq:latest